China’s Debt Hangover

 How a region manages its deleveraging process will be one of the most important determinants of local economic performance.
 Fiscally strong regions will have the ability to control the pace of deleveraging, which will allow them to engineer an economic soft landing.
 In contrast, fiscally weak regions with plenty of money-losing LGFVs are going to have a rude awakening.

 This is why we at MacroPolo sifted through 10 years of financial reports from more than 2,500 LGFVs and created both the Debt Stress Indicator and the Debt Drag Indicator.
 The first and new indicator aims to measure and rank the extent to which each region is facing LGFV deleveraging pressure.
 The second and updated indicator measures how much existing debt is dragging on the local economy.

 While other analyses of LGFV debt exist, we took a more refined approach to correct for bias and account for regional variation.
 We aim to present as realistic and accurate a picture of regional LGFV debt’s impact on the real economy as possible.
 Such province-by-province adjustments and extensive data imputations are important in ensuring the accuracy of the results and avoiding large errors due to bias in the data.

-Some analysis simply assumes such under-representation of small and non-bond issuing LGFVs is evenly distributed across the country, when in fact strong evidence suggests that regional variation is substantial.
+Some analyses simply assume that such under-representation of small and non-bond issuing LGFVs is evenly distributed across the country, when in fact strong evidence suggests that regional variation is substantial.
 For regions like Inner Mongolia or Liaoning, for example, bond-issuing LGFVs likely only account for less than 40% of total LGFV debt.
 In other municipalities like Beijing or Shanghai, bond-issuing LGFVs account for nearly all local LGFV debt.
 As a result, it is important to account for such variation and adjust regional LGFV debt accordingly.

-Medium government debtX
+Medium government debt